g-milis/g-milis/README.md

 ### Hi, I'm George 👋

-I am an undergraduate student in Electrical and Computer Engineering at the National Technical University of Athens.
-My specializations are Signal Processing, Robotics and Electronics.
-My main interests lie in the areas of image, speech and language processing.
-I am currently conducting research in audiovisual speech synthesis.
+I am an undergraduate student of Electrical and Computer Engineering at the National Technical University of Athens, specializing in Signal Processing, Robotics, and Electronics.
+My main interests are image, speech, and language processing.
+I am currently conducting research in text-driven talking face generation as part of my diploma thesis.

 <!--
-**Georgios-Milis/Georgios-Milis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...